BDC Hamburger Icon

 • Spending more on managed security services

-According to Statista, businesses worldwide spend an average of 12 percent of their IT budgets on cybersecurity.
-For example, if a company pays $3,000 monthly to an IT managed service provider to cover their IT needs, its cybersecurity budget would be about $360 per month.
+According to the 2024 Security Budget Benchmark Report, businesses globally spend an average of 13.2 percent of their IT budgets on cybersecurity.
+For example, if a company pays $3,000 monthly to an IT-managed service provider to cover its IT needs, its cybersecurity budget would be about $396 per month.

-Average percentage of IT budgets spent on cybersecurity
+Average percentage of IT budgetsspent on cybersecurity graphic

 Here are a few tips for deciding on your cybersecurity spending:

-• Don’t spend a lot all at once.
-When you create a cybersecurity budget, you don’t have to invest a lot of money upfront.
-If you haven’t had a cybersecurity budget, try working a small amount into your upcoming budget.
-A little bit can go a long way; for a relatively small investment, you can take the critical first step of performing a cybersecurity risk assessment and start working on key improvements.
+• Don’t spend a lot all at once: When creating a cybersecurity budget, you don’t need to make a large upfront investment.
+If your business has never had a dedicated cybersecurity budget, start small and gradually incorporate it into your overall spending plan.
+A modest investment can go a long way.
+For example, with a relatively small budget, you can take the critical first step of conducting a cybersecurity risk assessment.
+This will help you identify vulnerabilities and prioritize key improvements without overwhelming your finances.

 FYIDid you know

 Investing in employee training is crucial for any cybersecurity program.
-According to the World Economic Forum, human error causes 95 percent of cybersecurity breaches.
+According to Proofpoint's 2024 Voice of the CISO report, human error causes 74 percent of cybersecurity breaches.

 Percentage of cybersecurity breaches caused by human error graphic